 The gliding operations at North Hill are largely not affected from constraints of airspace, however there are a few local rules to be aware of.

-Devon and Somerset Gliding Club (DSGC) at North Hill operates within the ATZ of Dunkeswell airfield and partly within the drop zone of the parachuting club at Dunkeswell airfield.
+Devon and Somerset Gliding Club (DSGC) at North Hill operates within the ATZ of Dunkeswell airfield and partly within the drop zone of Skydive Buzz, the parachuting organisation at Dunkeswell airfield.

-Under a local arrangement, North Hill Duty Instructor telephones Exeter ATC at the beginning of every flying day and informs them of gliding operations so that radio contact does not have to be made every flight.
+Under a Letter of Agreement (LOA) v2 with Exeter ATC, North Hill Duty Instructor telephones Exeter ATC at the beginning of every flying day and informs them of gliding operations so that radio contact does not have to be made every flight.

 26 nm (50 km) ENE of North Hill is the Royal Naval Air Station (RNAS) at Yeovilton, and about half way is its satellite airfield at Merryfield, both are within the Yeovilton Area of Intense Aerial Activity (AIAA).
 The AIAA covers an area of almost 3000 square kilometers from the surface to 6000', it stretches from the north coast of Somerset to the south coast of Dorset and from the eastern edge of the Blackdown Hills to Shaftsbury.